-Rob Kardashian & Tyga ‘Freaking Out’ Over Blac Chyna Pregnancy Rumors: They’re ‘Furious’
+Rob Kardashian & Tyga ‘Freaking Out’ Over Blac Chyna Pregnancy Reports: They’re ‘Furious’

-Blac Chyna’s baby daddies Rob Kardashian and Tyga are reacting to a new report that claims their mutual ex is pregnant.
+Blac Chyna’s baby daddies Rob Kardashian and Tyga are reacting to reports that claim their mutual ex is pregnant.
 And the news hasn’t gone down well with either of them!

 Don’t expect Rob Kardashian, 31, and Tyga, 28, to call Blac Chyna, 29, to congratulate her anytime soon.
 As rumors swirl that the mom of two is pregnant with her latest boyfriend’s child, a source close to Rob tells HollywoodLife EXCLUSIVELY that both men are “furious” with the former stripper.
 The rapper and the reality TV star each have a child with Chyna – Dream Kardashian, 1, and King Stevenson, 5.
 Now Page Six claims a source confirmed that she is indeed pregnant for her 18-year-old rapper boyfriend, YBN Almighty Jay and news that their children are set to have a baby sibling isn’t going down well with her exes.